 As I mentioned, part of our reason for choosing to cruise is the included childcare.
 If you plan on taking advantage of this perk be sure to research the childcare rules of the cruise line you choose.
 We researched Disney cruises before choosing Carnival but they had hourly childcare fees for children 3 and under which was a big downside for us.

-Pick a Family Friendly Room
+Pick a Family-Friendly Room

-On our first cruise when our son was too young for “camp” we knew that we’d be spending quite time in our room at night after the kids went to bed.
+On our first cruise when our son was too young for “camp” we knew that we’d be spending quite a bit of time in our room at night after the kids went to bed.
 Because it’s no fun to sit in a tiny room in the dark whispering so they don’t wake up, we chose a balcony room for that trip.
 We were able to put the kids to bed then enjoy ourselves out on the balcony in the evenings.

-Fast forward to our subsequent cruises and ever increasing mischievous and rambunctious boys and the thought of them in a balcony room gives me heart palpitations!
+Fast forward to our subsequent cruises and ever-increasing mischievous and rambunctious boys and the thought of them in a balcony room gives me heart palpitations!
 Now we always choose oceanview rooms-the window helps us keep on a proper day/night schedule and gives lots of great views without the worry about a kid going overboard!

 On the cruise we just returned from on the Carnival Breeze we were also very excited to get one of their Deluxe Oceanview rooms that had two bunk beds along with a couch that turned into a bed and a king bed and more storage than a standard room-it was perfect for our family of five.
 It also had two bathrooms-one with a toilet, sink and shower and one with a small tub and sink which was immensely helpful with getting everyone bathroom time in the morning and evenings!